Robert Munro November 5th, 2009

 Lev Blumenfeld —

 Assistant Professor, School of Linguistics and Language Studies, Carleton University.

 Dissertation: Constraints on phonological interactions

 Kathryn Campbell-Kibler —

 Assistant Professor, Department of Linguistics, The Ohio State University.

 Dissertation: Listener perceptions of sociolinguistic variables: The case of (ING)

 Dissertation: Tense and aspect in Indo-Aryan: Variation and diachrony

-Associate Professor, Brain & Cognitive Sciences and Computer Science, University of Rochester.
+Associate Professor of Brain & Cognitive Science and Computer Science, Department of Brain & Cognitive Sciences, University of Rochester.